Granitosaurus/xonsh-scrapy-tabcomplete/README.md

 # xonsh-scrapy-tabcomplete
-Tab completion for pacman in xonsh
+Tab completion for scrapy in xonsh

 <hr>